lamachine/Basic_Orchestrator_Agent_Personality/README_TOOLS.md

    f. [x] Related to: File Review I.A, Message Format V.A

 3. Benefits:
-   a.
-Clean separation of concerns
+   - Clean separation of concerns
-   b.
-Easy to track request flow
+   - Easy to track request flow
-   c.
-Maintains context through async operations
+   - Maintains context through async operations
-   d.
-Simple to implement and understand
+   - Simple to implement and understand
-   e.
-Follows standard patterns used in distributed systems
+   - Follows standard patterns used in distributed systems

 4. Key Advantages:
    a. [x] Each level only needs to know about its own request_id